Furfural: Uses and occurrence

 It is commonly found in many cooked or heated foods such as coffee (55–255 mg/kg) and whole grain bread (26 mg/kg).

+In petrochemical industry, furfural is utilized as a specialized chemical solvent for diene extraction.

-Furfural is an important renewable, non-petroleum based, chemical feedstock.
-It can be converted into a variety of solvents, polymers, fuels and other useful chemicals by a range of catalytic reduction.
+Furfural is an important renewable, non-petroleum based, chemical feedstock which can be converted into solvents, polymers, fuels and other useful chemicals by a range of catalytic reduction.

 Hydrogenation of furfural provides furfuryl alcohol (FA), which is used to produce furan resins, which are exploited in thermoset polymer matrix composites, cements, adhesives, casting resins and coatings.
 Further hydrogenation of furfuryl alcohol leads to tetrahydrofurfuryl alcohol (THFA), which is used as a solvent in agricultural formulations and as an adjuvant to help herbicides penetrate the leaf structure.

-In another application as a feedstock, palladium-catalyzed decarbonylation on furfural manufactures industrially furan.
+Palladium-catalyzed decarbonylation on furfural manufactures industrially furan.

 Another important solvent made from furfural is methyltetrahydrofuran.
 Furfural is used to make other furan derivatives, such as furoic acid, via oxidation, and furan itself via palladium catalyzed vapor phase decarbonylation.

-Furfural is also a specialized chemical solvent.

 There is a good market for value added chemicals that can be obtained from furfural.

 Safety

 Furfural is carcinogenic in lab animals and mutagenic in single cell organisms, but there is no data on human subjects.
 It is classified in IARC Group 3 due to the lack of data on humans and too few tests on animals to satisfy Group 2A/2B criteria.
 It is hepatotoxic.

-The median lethal dose is high 650–900 mg/kg (oral, dogs), consistent with its pervasiveness in foods.
+The median lethal dose is high, 650–900 mg/kg (oral, dogs), consistent with its pervasiveness in foods.

 The Occupational Safety and Health Administration has set a permissible exposure limit for furfural at 5 ppm over an eight-hour time-weighted average (TWA), and also designates furfural as a risk for skin absorption.